The Spectra of $p\bar\Lambda$ and $p\bar\Sigma$ Hexaquark States

-Hexaquarks can form not only as baryonium states composed of a baryon and its corresponding antibaryon but also as bound states made up of different baryons.
+Molecular hexaquark states would not be limited to baryonium; they could be composed of a baryon and a different antibaryon.
 Experimentally, several structures have been observed in the final state of $p\bar{\Lambda}$, including $X(2075)$ \cite{BES:2004fgd} and the recently discovered $X(2085)$ \cite{BESIII:2023kgz}, both of which lie close to the threshold of $p\bar{\Lambda}$.
 Among them, the quantum number of $X(2085)$ has been determined to be $J^P=1^+$.
-Theoretically, $X(2075)$ and $X(2085)$ could be interpreted as a baryon-antibaryon molecular state of the structure $p\bar{\Lambda}$.
-Furthermore, other structures with near thresholds and the same quantum numbers should also be considered, where the closest candidate being the molecular state $p\bar{\Sigma}$ \cite{Huang:2011zq}.
-Therefore, studying the mass spectrum of the molecular state of the $s$ wave $p\bar{\Lambda}$ and $p\bar{\Sigma}$ could provide more insight into the nature of $X(2075)$ and $X(2085)$.
+Theoretically, $X(2075)$ and $X(2085)$ could be interpreted as a baryon-antibaryon molecular state of $p\bar{\Lambda}$, or have large component of $p\bar{\Lambda}$.
+Nevertheless, it is tempting to consider other structures near the threshold and with the same quantum number, for instance the molecular state $p\bar{\Sigma}$ \cite{Huang:2011zq}, which may enrich our understanding of newly observed states of $X(2075)$ and $X(2085)$.
 The molecular states $p\bar{\Lambda}$ and $p\bar{\Sigma}$ belong to the flavor SU(3) nonet \cite{Yuan:2005pf}, and studies based on the quark models have already provided preliminary calculations of their mass spectra \cite{Ding:2005tr,Huang:2011zq}.

-In this work, we will determine the mass spectra of the ground molecular states $p\bar{\Lambda}$ and $p\bar{\Sigma}$ within the framework of QCDSR.
-The results will be compared with experiment, and potential decay modes will be analyzed.
+In this work, we will determine the mass spectra of the ground molecular states $p\bar{\Lambda}$ and $p\bar{\Sigma}$ in the framework of QCDSR.
+The results will be compared to the experimental measurements, and potential decay modes will be analyzed.
 The structure of this paper is organized as follows: in Sect.\ref{form}, we briefly introduce the theoretical framework of QCDSR and present the fundamental formulas used in our calculations.
 In Sect.\ref{na}, we provide numerical analyses and results.
-Sect.\ref{dm} discusses the possible decay modes of $p\bar{\Lambda}$ and $p\bar{\Sigma}$.
+Section \ref{dm} discusses the possible decay modes of $p\bar{\Lambda}$ and $p\bar{\Sigma}$.
 Finally, in Sect.\ref{dc}, we compare our results with experimental observations and summarize our findings.